OutpostUniverse/OPHD/README.md

 A: You can visit The Outpost Universe's Forums (http://forum.outpost2.net) and visit the Main Projects forum.

 Alternatively, you can hop onto IRC and join OPU's official IRC channel and ask for help there.
 The lead developer, leeor_net, is often available during the day (US Eastern Time, UTC-5:00).
 (IRC Server: irc.quakenet.org, channel #Outpost2).

+## License
+OutpostHD is distributed under a BSD 3-clause license.
+See LICENSE.txt for details.

 ## Maintainers
 OutpostHD is developed and maintained by the following contributors: